 6 - Not a bad attempt, but the story still doesn't work or doesn't stand out.

-5 - Better than average, but still needs work.
+5 - Better than average, but still needs attention and effort.

 2 - A very good story - with the potential to be great.
 Focus on flaws, revise and polish.

 1 - Great story!
 Shine and send!